How to Enroll in Dual Enrollment

 Complete Your Dual Enrollment Forms

-- Class registration forms will be given to you by your high school counselor and require a signature of the high school principal, high school counselor, yourself, and your parent or guardian.
+- Download the enrollment form in your desired language below or request one from your high school counselor.
+Forms require a signature of the high school principal, high school counselor, yourself, and your parent or guardian.

 Attend Your Dual Enrollment Course

 - Attend the FCC course you enrolled in

 The HBCU Step-Up program will provide a pathway to transformative learning opportunities for African American students to experience a dynamic array of postsecondary options by earning up to 13 transferable credits in partnership with HBCU’s that are known for a rich history of excellence contributed to a community of learners.
 To learn more about this program, visit the HBCU Step Up Pathway information page.